 Knowing that enlarged adenoids can lead to more serious health problems, physicians frequently suggest that this vital immune organ be removed.
 However, by restoring normal respiratory function in a child, it is possible to avoid the surgical removal of adenoids.
-The Buteykotm Breathing Normalization programs help to achieve this goal.
+The Buteyko Breathing Method programs help to achieve this goal.

 The final decision regarding surgery should always be made by parents and their child’s physician.
 Although adenoidectomy is a very common surgery, performed on thousands of children per year, it is important that you know what your adenoid treatment options are ahead of time, and know what you should expect after adenoid surgery.